unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial15.md

 important in sampling approaches, as we need to produce many samples to get accurate estimates.

+##### Related resources

+Week 3 of our [online course](https://shapemodelling.cs.unibas.ch/probabilistic-fitting-course/) on shape model fitting may provide some helpful context for this tutorial.

 ##### Preparation

 As in the previous tutorials, we start by importing some commonly used objects and